gustavotht21/sistema-cadastro-laravel/README.md

 # Register system

-Laravel system made using husky-hooks, larastan and laravel pint, using SOLID and DRY principles
+Laravel system made using husky-hooks, larastan and laravel pint and applying SOLID and DRY principles

 ## Index